 To extract the number of measured \piz and \et mesons, the estimated background has to be subtracted from the same-event distribution in each \pT interval.
 The background is scaled to the same-event distribution, either in a signal-free region to the left or right side of the \piz (\et) meson peak or by including a signal shape template from \ac{MC} simulation in the fit, thus including the signal region in the fit.
+The latter is used for reconstruction methods involving \ac{PHOS} or \ac{EMC} clusters as the signal can have significant tails due to cluster overlaps and contributions from photon conversions in the material between the \ac{TPC} and the calorimeters~\cite{ALICE:2022qhn}.
 The scaling function is a constant for most reconstruction methods, while for the PHOS and PCM-PHOS methods, a second-order polynomial is used to account for a slight mismatch in the shape of the estimated background.
 The scaled background is then subtracted from the same-event distribution.
 The remaining signal is parameterized with a three-component function consisting of a Gaussian component to describe the distribution of \g\g pairs, an exponential component at low invariant masses to describe bremsstrahlung of the \ac{PCM} photons and energy loss of late-conversions in front of the calorimeter in case of the \ac{EMC} and \ac{PHOS} photons.
-Furthermore, for the \ac{EMC} and \ac{PHOS} triggered data, an exponential tail for $M_{\text{inv.}} > M_{\pi^{0} (\eta)}$ is used to account for overlapping clusters in these triggered events with a high cluster occupancy.
+Furthermore, for the \ac{EMC} and \ac{PHOS} triggered data, an exponential tail for $M_{\text{inv}} > M_{\pi^{0} (\eta)}$ is used to account for overlapping clusters in these triggered events with a high cluster occupancy.